 Here are lists of some of the most often requested sights of London.
-Those that are marked with * may be incorporated in a walking tour, but there will not be time to visit everything in one day!
+Those that are marked with * may be incorporated in a London Private Guided Tour but there will not be time to visit everything in one day!

 These are just some of the sights that you are likely to encounter during a one day tour, in which we will have enough time to drive by and talk about the major attractions:

 The Changing of the Guard*

 The world renowned Art Galleries that we might encounter on our tour :

 Of course, there are also some fascinating Museums to explore, which are always very popular.

 The London Museum*

 The Imperial War Museum